gyselax/gyselalibxx/docs/first_steps/DDC_in_gyselalibxx.md

 A uniform point sampling is a collection of points which are equidistant, it is therefore defined with an origin and a step or distance between consecutive points.
 In contrast the points found in a non-uniform point sampling are arbitrary.
 This kind of sampling must therefore be initialised from a list of points.

 It is possible to have multiple grids defined on the same dimension (e.g. the grid points used for a Gauss-Legendre quadrature, the grid points on which the simulation evolves, the grid points which split a spline into polynomials, etc).
 In order for each grid that is defined to have a different type DDC requires that we define structures which inherit from `UniformGridBase` and `NonUniformGridBase` (these structures are then the base structures from which we inherit).
-In Gyselalibxx such structures have the keyword `Grid` in the name (e.g. `GridX`) and are usually defined in `geometry.hpp`.
+In Gyselalib++ such structures have the keyword `Grid` in the name (e.g. `GridX`) and are usually defined in `geometry.hpp`.

 E.g.: